Character of the highest weight module of BMS algebra realized on codimensional-two boundary: Highest weight representation of BMS realized on

 \subsection{The inner product structure}

 The inner products between the states from different modules vanish.
 Only the states at the same level can have non-zero overlap within a module.
-Pure supertranslation and mixed supertranslation-Virasoro descendants have vanishing norms, but they are not null because their inner product with other states may not vanish.
 Here, we will present only examples of the inner product structure between states in the module $\mathcal{V} (h, c_L, c_M)$.
 The vacuum case can be similarly constructed.

 To evaluate inner products among the states within Hilbert space, we will apply the Hermitian conjugation rules \eqref{eq:conju1d}, the commutation relations \eqref{eq:cBMS3A}, and the orthonormal condition \eqref{eq:<hh'>1d}.
 The overlaps between the states $\{v_i^{(N)}\}$ in the level $N$ define the Gram matrix as